BigBoss424/portfolio/README.md

 Deciding whether or not to implement my own javascript contact form or usng a pre-made one from Google Forms is a difficult choice.

+Finally finished the construction of this portfolio site which begins my web career.
+We shall see how things go from here.
+I will be looking toward implementing a blog which I build from RoR and more than likely going to implement a Skills page to showcase what I'm good at and what I'm not so good at.

 Contact
 =========